Marco Antonio Rodriguez vs. State of Florida

-In a 2-1 decision, the Court reversed a lower court's ruling and the charge was sent back to the lower courts for a new trial for lewd or lascivious molestation.
+In a 2-1 decision, the majority reversed a conviction for lewd or lascivious molestation and the case was sent back to the lower courts for a new trial.
 The decision also ordered that the Florida Bar would be alerted to the conduct of the Prosecutor.
 The ruling reads:

 "... there is no doubt that Appellant was denied a fair trial ...
 Confidence in our judicial system suffers when prosecutors are permitted to utilize clearly inappropriate closing arguments to convict."